iohzrd/granax/README.md

 ```

 As part of the installation process, Granax will download the Tor Browser
-Bundle local to itself and use the included Tor executable, however on
+Bundle local to itself and use the included Tor executable, however you may
-GNU+Linux, you may opt for Granax to use the system Tor installed using your
+opt for Granax to use the system Tor installed using your distribution's
-distribution's package manager by setting `GRANAX_USE_SYSTEM_TOR=1`.
+package manager by setting `GRANAX_USE_SYSTEM_TOR=1`.

 You can also tell Granax to install the latest alpha release of Tor instead of
 the latest stable release, with `GRANAX_USE_TOR_ALPHA=1`.